 We all hate to waste time on repetitive tasks.
 The great thing about technology these days is that so many repetitive tasks have become unnecessary.
 Some of the following tools help you to save moments here and there by eliminating repetitive typing, and others help you to link your web services together so that they communicate with each other seamlessly.

-Gmail Canned Responses is actually a Gmail Labs feature that you have to enable.
+Gmail Templates is actually a feature that is included in Gmail, but you have to enable it.
 Click on the gear icon at the top right in Gmail.
-Then click “Settings” and then “Labs.”
-Finally, you should see Canned Responses.
-After you write an email that you think you will send to people more than once, click “save” in Canned Responses.
-Later, instead of writing the same email again, go to Canned Responses, and choose the email from the “Insert” list.
-Make sure to NOT click “Delete” instead of “Insert!”
+Then click “Settings” and then click on the “Advanced” tab.
+There you can enable Templates.
+After you write an email that you want to save as a template, click on the three dots at the bottom right corner of the email for “More options.”
+Choose “Templates” and then “Save draft as template.”
+Later, instead of writing the same email again, go to Templates, and choose the email template from the list.
+Make sure to NOT accidentally delete the template.

-PhraseExpress is a feature-rich tool like TextExpander.
+PhraseExpress is a feature-rich tool like FastKeys.
 Useful features include a clipboard history tool, a document generator, and a macro recorder.
 The macro recorder even integrates with a mouse recording tool.
-Payment is on the honor system; it can be downloaded for free, but then the user can pay for it after a trial period.
+As with FastKeys, payment is on the honor system; it can be downloaded for free, but then the user can pay for it after a trial period.
+Unlike FastKeys, PhraseExpress is available for Mac.

-IFTTT (IF This Then That) allows users to connect their various services so that they work together.
+IFTTT (which stands for “IF This Then That”) allows users to connect their various services so that they work together.
 For example, you can use IFTTT to back up any photos you are tagged in on Facebook to your iOS Photos album.
 Another example, automatically save new iOS contacts to your Google Contacts.
+We love to use it to log all sorts of information automatically in Google Sheets.

 Zapier works like IFTTT.
 Connect various apps and web services so that they work together.